Longwater1234/WedemyServer/README.md

 BT_MERCHANT_ID=
 BT_PUBLIC_KEY=
 BT_PRIVATE_KEY=
-# for production, you SHOULD set these:
+# for production, you should also set these:
 SPRING_PROFILES_ACTIVE=prod
 PORT=#(depends on your Cloud/local host)
 ```